Exxon touts growing dividends, cutting spending as climate challenges loom for Big Oil | Headlines

 Before the pandemic, and to the dismay of many investors, Chief Executive Darren Woods promised to spend as much as $35 billion per year on projects.
 The company made costly misfires in recent years by overspending on shale and oil sands projects that it later wrote down.
 But after the pandemic slashed energy demand, Exxon cut spending by nearly a third - reducing the value of its shale gas properties by more than $20 billion.
 It also trimmed workers and added debt.

-Shares were up a fraction to $56.38 and have risen by more than a third so far this year.
-The company is trying to pitch a skeptical Wall Street that it has embraced cost-cutting, with much of its investor pitch focused on cost reductions, cash flow and earnings projections.
+Shares were up 1% to $56.62 and have risen by more than a third so far this year.
+The company is trying to convince a skeptical Wall Street that it has embraced cost-cutting.

 Woods pitched the company's new Low Carbon Solutions Business, where he sees near-term opportunities in carbon capture and storage and carbon offsets.
-"There's growing momentum and opportunity," said Woods.
-"The questions are at what cost and for what return?"
+"I think we're on the path that a number of our major shareholders want to see us on," Woods said.

-Exxon's oil and gas production spending will focus on Guyana, Brazil and the Permian Basin, where lower shale aspirations appear to be the reason for the company's flat production outlook, said Biraj Borkhataria, analyst with RBC Capital Markets.
-Exxon expects around 400,000 barrels of daily Permian output daily this year, growing to 700,000 by 2025 "based on market conditions," said Senior Vice President Neil Chapman.
-Two years ago, it forecast production of 1 million barrels per day in the Permian as early as 2024.
+Oil and gas production spending will focus on Guyana, Brazil and the Permian Basin, where lower shale aspirations appear to be the reason for the company's flat production outlook, said Biraj Borkhataria, analyst with RBC Capital Markets.
+The company expects around 400,000 barrels of daily Permian output daily this year, growing to 700,000 by 2025 "based on market conditions," said Senior Vice President Neil Chapman.
+Two years ago, it forecast 1 million barrels per day in the Permian as early as 2024.

-Exxon's overall output is likely "to steadily shift from gas to liquids, which is at odds with most peers," Borkhataria said.
-Exxon has drawn the ire of activist investors focused on climate, but since December the company has said it would reduce oilfield greenhouse gas emissions.
+Overall output is likely "to steadily shift from gas to liquids, which is at odds with most peers," Borkhataria said.
+Exxon has drawn the ire of activist investors focused on climate, but since December the company has said it would reduce oilfield emissions and improve climate disclosures.
 It has not set a company-wide emissions target.

-Exxon plans to spend $3 billion through 2025 on its Low Carbon business, or about 3% of its capital spending, up from about 1% previously.
+Exxon plans to spend $3 billion through 2025 on its Low Carbon business, about 3% of its capital spending, up from 1% previously.
 "But it is still far from the double-digit levels of companies such as Shell and Total," said Pavel Molchanov, analyst with Raymond James.
-On Monday, Exxon named activist investor Jeffrey Ubben and former Comcast executive Michael Angelakis to its board amid pressure by prominent shareholders.
+On Monday, Exxon named activist investor Jeffrey Ubben and former Comcast executive Michael Angelakis to its board.
 Engine No. 1, a newly formed activist firm, is trying to place four new directors on Exxon's board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)